shrink/actions-docker-extract/README.md

 ### Login, Pull, Extract

-Using [docker/login-action][login-action] to authenticate with the GitHub Package Registry to extract from a published Docker Image.
+Using [docker/login-action][login-action] to authenticate with the GitHub Container Registry to extract from a published Docker Image.

 ```yaml
 jobs: